 Fort Prinz Karl, Bavaria.
 Photo: Sabrina Axster, July 2022

 Thank you for visiting my webpage.
 I hold a PhD in Political Science from Johns Hopkins University and am a fellow with the Migrations Program at Cornell University, where I was also a postdoctoral fellow from 2023-2025.
-Sitting at the intersection of political economy, international political sociology, and state formation, my research uses a transnational lens to reveal how contemporary security practices and forms of state power such as border and migration controls and policing have been shaped by histories of colonialism and efforts to govern workers.
+Sitting at the intersection of political economy, international political sociology, and law and society, my research uses a transnational lens to reveal how forms of state power such as border and migration controls and policing have been shaped by histories of colonialism, capitalism, and racism.

-My book project examines the entangled histories of subnational-local and global-colonial mobility controls and develops a multi-scalar framework to analyze the making of contemporary border controls.
+My first book, Controlling Migrants: Vagrancy, Indentured Labor, and the Policing of Mobility in Germany, won the Oxford University Press Early Career Researcher First Book Award and is now under contract with OUP.
+The book examines the entangled histories of subnational-local and global-colonial mobility controls and develops a multi-scalar framework to theorize the making of contemporary migration control regimes.
 Through a case study of Germany it shows that to be able to control people as migrants, the German state relies on a set of legal, bureaucratic, and enforcement capacities that are as much rooted in the policing of vagrants and Roma people at the parish level as they were influenced by the efforts to control colonized subjects.
+Ultimately this reveals how the expansion of migration controls and the making of German state capacity were driven by attempts to control foreign workers and to police the boundaries of belonging.